SietseAchterop/RtcNoordApp/README.md

   - Save the file in the correct subdirectory, e.g. for the correct year in the csv_data directory.
   - Multiple csv-files can also be concatenated and used as the csv-file to create a session.
 There should be no empty lines between the parts.
   - A few csv-files are already included with the app.
   - Start the RtcNoordApp program from the App directory with: "python main.py", or create a link or an Icon on the desktop and use that.
+The advantage is the commandline is that there sometimes are warnings visible, so when in doubt, do start it from the command line.
   - The very first time the program is started a system dependant configuration-file RtcApp will be created.
 It contains the "BaseDir" for where all rowing data is put and the name of the current session.
     The default value of BaseDir is RtcNoord in your home-directory.
     If that directory doesn't exist, it and a number of subdirectories will be created and filled with some data.